Thoracic Outlet Syndrome

 What is Thoracic Outlet Syndrome?

-Thoracic Outlet Syndrome is a complex condition in which blood vessels and/or nerves are entrapped or compressed as they exit the thorax.
-Thoracic Outlet Syndrome is caused by a compression of the brachial plexus or subclavian vessels as they exit the neck into the shoulder region and pass under the first rib.
+Thoracic Outlet Syndrome is a complex condition in which blood vessels or nerves are entrapped or compressed as they exit the thorax.
+Thoracic Outlet Syndrome is caused by a compression of the brachial plexus or subclavian vessels as they leave the neck into the shoulder region and pass under the first rib.

 Anatomy of the Thoracic Outlet

 The structures most commonly compromised in Thoracic Outlet Syndrome are:

 - subclavian vein

 - lower roots of the brachial plexus (bundle of nerves supplying the upper body and arms)

 These structures may become compressed in 3 areas: